 Collection of razor clams is prohibited on privately owned seabeds.
 Collection by divers is controlled by HSE regulations.
 There is a minimum size of 100mm.
 There are currently no bag limits controlling the numbers harvested.
 This means that there is potential for overharvesting particularly as the specific areas where razor clams can be found are very limited in Cornwall.
 EU minimum landing size is 10cm.

-In Cornwall razor clams are only harvested by hand-gathering on foot or by diving Mechanical methods such as suction or hydraulic dredge are not currently being used.
+In Cornwall razor clams are only harvested by hand-gathering on foot or by diving.
+In recent years there has been a marked increase in commercial and recreational fishing effort on this species with 3 boats now diving for clams.
+(2019).
+Mechanical methods such as suction or hydraulic dredge are not currently being used.
 Manual harvesting methods cause less disturbance to sediment than mechanical methods.
 Choose clams harvested in the wild by sustainable methods only (such as hand-gathering, raking and manual digging).
 Avoid wild clams harvested during the spawning season (May - September).
 Razor clams are often harvested as juveniles before they have reached maturity.
 Avoid eating undersized animals, always choose or collect razor clams above 10cm, the current EU Minimum Landing Size.
 A MLS of at least 130mm has been recommended to ensure razor clams are not harvested before reaching maturity.
+Some illeagle electric fishing has been reported in Cornish waters.

 Identifying underutilised species - Tom Catchpole, Cefas, January 2011 (This project was funded by Defra)